Exodus Lending logo

 Visit Exodus Lending

-Doctor's Verdict on Exodus Lending
+Research Note on Exodus Lending

-Exodus Lending is best for Minnesota residents currently trapped in predatory payday, pawn, or auto title debt who can qualify for their program and afford 12-month repayment.
+Exodus Lending is profile signals for Minnesota residents currently trapped in predatory payday, pawn, or auto title debt who can qualify for their program and afford 12-month repayment.
 The main caveat is strict geographic limitation to Minnesota and a $2,500 maximum loan cap that may not serve borrowers with larger debt burdens or those outside the service area.

 • Borrowers with predatory auto title or pawn loans up to $2,500 seeking immediate refinancing